 The Company's CODM evaluates the financial performance of the Company's segments based upon segment adjusted operating income or (loss) as the profitability measure.
 Items outside of adjusted operating income or (loss) are not reported by segment, since they are excluded from the single measure of segment profitability reviewed by the CODM.

-Summarized financial information concerning the Company's reportable segments for each of the quarters ended March 31, 2024 and 2023 is presented below.
+Summarized financial information concerning the Company's reportable segments for each of the quarters ended March 31, 2025 and 2024 statement of operations and balance sheet at March 31, 2025 and December 31, 2024 is presented below.